eclipse-archived/ceylon-lang.org/documentation/1.0/tour/index.md

 gradually get a feel for how these things work and how they are useful.
 None of us learned to program from books or tutorials or from other people telling us how to do it.
-We learned by playing and experimenting.
+We learned by playing and experimenting and working with other people's code.

-_If you're completely new to static typing,_ you'll probably find Ceylon a bit fussy and complicated at first.
+_If you're completely new to static typing,_ you'll probably find Ceylon very fussy and even a bit complicated at first.
 There's a lot more rules to know about than in a language like Python, Ruby, or Smalltalk.
-But we promise that the benefits are worth it in the end, especially once you learn to use the IDE effectively.
-Tooling for dynamic languages simply can't reason about your code like Ceylon IDE can!
+But we promise that the benefits make it worthwhile in the end, especially once you learn to use the IDE effectively.
+Tools for a dynamic language simply can't reason about your code like Ceylon IDE can!

 ### Help us improve!